 Trainees who are accepted as volunteers will be asked to attend an office induction session and commit to a minimum of two shifts per term, of course arranged at times that are convenient for you (though this requirement can be waived during difficult terms).
 Please consider whether you will be able to keep these commitments before signing up to train.

 The PFO team is responsible for putting Nightline's publicity strategy into practice.
-We're looking to recruit volunteers for PFO in a number of areas — if you volunteer, you can specialise or do a variety of different things.
+We recruit volunteers for PFO in a number of areas — if you volunteer, you can specialise or do a variety of different things.

 Nightline needs to present itself in a professional manner to Oxford's students, but also to reach those who might benefit from the service it provides.
 We need talented designers, artists, photographers and writers who can help us produce consistently high-quality publicity material — from flyers and posters to websites, blog posts and T-shirts.